pyoffice/py-office-sheet/README.md

 in progress...

-- default saving format: pandas data object(.pdobj), upto 3 times less memory use compare to generic format. this is done by joblib, therefore any application that has python support would be able to read it.
+- default saving format: pandas data object(.pdobj), upto 3 times less memory use compare to generic format such as excel or csv. this is done by joblib, therefore any application that has python support would be able to read it.
 It makes data managment easier when doing data analyze or machine learning.
 ```
    import joblib
    pandas_data_frame = joblin.load("yourfile.pdobj")